simcesplatform/simcesplatform.github.io/markdown/about.md

 TAU = Tampere University, VTT = VTT Technical Research Centre of Finland

+Please note that most items have been contributed to by multiple persons.

 | Person | Components | Packages | Other |
 | - | - | - | - |
 | Amir Safdarian (VTT) | Price Forecaster | Domain Messages, Domain Tools | |